shincurry/hocuspocus/docs/server/extensions/jwt-authenticator.md

 To get started, you need a Tiptap Pro account ([sign up / login here](https://tiptap.dev/pro)).
 :::

-Install the database extension like this:
+Install the JWT Authenticator extension like this:

 ```bash
 npm install @hocuspocus-pro/extension-jwt-authenticator